 There is an approximately 96-mile gap between the end of the Platte River Trail and Shoshoni, Wyoming.
-U.S. 20/26, a two-lane high-speed road with relatively low volume, connects Casper west to Shoshoni through the small community of Powder River.
-U.S. 20/26 has wide shoulders that could accommodate bicycle travel while a fully separated trail is explored in more detail.
+U.S. 20/26/Yellowstone Highway, a two-lane high-speed road with relatively low volume, connects Casper west to Shoshoni through the small community of Powder River.
+U.S. 20/26/Yellowstone Highway has wide shoulders that could accommodate bicycle travel while a fully separated trail is explored in more detail.

+The Casper Area MPO is considering a study of an extension of U.S. 20/26/Yellowstone Highway that could include a trail connection heading west out of Casper.
 An abandoned rail corridor connects the end of the Platte River Trail approximately 14 miles northwest past the Casper/Natrona County International Airport.
 An active BNSF Railway corridor connects from there into Shoshoni with a medium traffic density.
 The rail corridor travels through a very remote area of Natrona and Fremont counties that is not ideal for a trail route.
 A fully separated trail should be explored in more detail to connect Casper and Shoshoni.